Zetakai/CocoSpeak/README.md

 ## 🖱️ HOW TO USE

 1. **Run the App**
-   - Double-click the EXE or run `python cocospeak.py`
+   - Double-click the EXE or run `python gui/main_window.py`
    - Make sure the `models/` folder is next to the EXE/script

 2. **Add Models**
-   - **Download Online:** Use the "Download Model" button for Coqui TTS Hub models
+   - **Download Online:** Use "Download Online Model" for Coqui TTS Hub models with real-time progress
-   - **Import Custom:** Use "Import Model" to add your own model, config, and (optionally) speaker mapping
+   - **Import Custom:** Use "Import Model" to add your own model, config, and speaker mapping
    - **Manual:** Place model/checkpoint and config in a new folder under `models/`

 3. **Select a Model**